jjbuck/jonathanjbuck-website/content/posts/migrating-mongodb-to-dynamodb.md

 ## Emails Table

 The last table we have to update is the table that stores email addresses of customers who wish to be contacted with more information.
-This is again very similar to the approach required to update the Posts table.
+This is again very similar to the approach required to update the Posts table, so I've left it out for brevity.

 # Other Caveats
+I encountered a few hurdles in the course of this migration effort, which I've documented below for posterity.

 ## Issues with bcrypt

 I had to add a .npmrc file with the following:
-`unsafe-perm=true` to prevent issues with bcrypt
+`unsafe-perm=true` to prevent issues with bcrypt.
+When I first tried to deploy to Elastic Beanstalk, I got an error with the following stack trace.

 npm ERR! errno -2
 npm ERR! enoent ENOENT: no such file or directory, open '/var/app/current/package.json'